 Reporting Entity - Bryan Texas Utilities (BTU) is a municipally owned utility system that operates as an enterprise activity of the City of Bryan, Texas (the City).
 BTU operates a city and rural electric system.
 Each system, while operated by a common staff, is maintained separately for accounting and reporting purposes.
-BTU's City Electric System (the City Electric System) is the reporting entity and includes BTU's Qualified Scheduling Entity (QSE), a separate legal entity considered a blended component unit because its primary purpose is to provide a service to BTU.
+BTU's City Electric System (the City Electric System) is the reporting entity and includes BTU's Qualified Scheduling Entity (QSE), a separate legal entity considered a blended component unit because its primary purpose is to provide a service to BTU and the BTU Board of Directors serves as the board of the QSE.
 The financial statements present only the City Electric System of BTU and are not intended to present the financial position of BTU's Rural Electric System or the City and the results of their operations and cash flows in conformity with generally accepted accounting principles.